Ulisessg/logseq-blogs/pages/Servers___Mariadb.md

 - Mariadb is a open source database
 - ## Install Mariadb
-	- Given Debian stable does not provide the latest versions of most software
+	- Given Debian stable does not provide the latest versions of most software we must set the Mariadb source to download the proper version
+	- Firs we must generate